udacity/cd14525-agentic-workflows-classroom/project/project_overview.md

 1. Phase 1:
   - Fully implemented reusable agent library (`workflow_agents/base_agents.py`).
   - Test scripts for each agent in the reusable agent library
-  - Screenshots of correct outputs on running each of the seven scripts
+  - Outputs from running the seven testing scripts in the form of screenshots or text files containing terminal outputs.
 2. Phase 2:
-  -
+  - Completed Python script (`agentic_workflow.py`) which implements the agentic workflow for technical project management for the email router product specification.

-You'll be drawing upon your understanding of LLMs, agent design patterns (like personas, knowledge augmentation, evaluation loops, and routing), and your Python programming skills to bring this cutting-edge, scalable solution to life.
+  - Output from the agentic workflow in the form of screenshots or a text file containing the terminal output.

+You'll be drawing upon your LLM prompting skils, your knowledge of agentic workflows, and your Python programming skills to bring this solution to life.
 Ready to show InnovateNext Solutions how AI can revolutionize their entire approach to project management, starting with the Email Router?
-Let's architect the future of work!
+Let's architect the future of project management!

 ---